Ergodica10002/Dotfiles/README.md

 ```bash
 sudo apt-get install fonts-powerline
 ```

 ### Ubuntu
 This uses theme `agnoster`.
 I made some changes from default version.
 See `./Zsh/Ubuntu/agnoster.zsh-theme`
 * Add current time in RPROMPT
 * Remove the machine name in PROMPT
+Copy the `.zsh-theme` file to `~/.oh-my-zsh/themes/`

 The terminal looks like this:
 <div align=center>
 <img src=/Zsh/Ubuntu/Ubuntu_agnoster.png width=640 height=360 />
 </div>

 ### Windows
 Some features in a theme may not be able to appear correctly in Windows.
 This uses theme `awesomepanda`, which can work correctly in Windows.
+I made some changes from default version.
+See `.Zsh/Windows/awesomepanda.zsh-theme`
+* Add current time in RPROMPT
+* Remove the machine name in PROMPT
+Copy the `.zsh-theme` file to `~/.oh-my-zsh/themes/`

 The terminal looks like this:
 <div align=center>
 <img src=/Zsh/Windows/Windows_terminal_awesomepanda.png width=640 height=360 />